docutils/docutils/sandbox/html4strict/README.txt

 The writer module subclasses the ``html4css1.Writer`` and ``html4css1.HTMLTranslator`` classes.
-Some methods are overwritten to remove deprecated HTML constructs or hard coded formatting.
+Some methods are overwritten to replace deprecated HTML constructs or hard coded formatting.

 The html4css2.css style sheet extends the standard layout for CSS2-conforming Html browsers.